 A young Vietnamese boy has a large brain tumor that, left untreated, will lead to the loss of sight in his left eye.
 Neurosurgeons serving Central Vietnam lack the modern neurosurgical tools to operate on many young patients like him.
 For example, the operative microscope is a defining element of modern neurosurgery, lasts for years, and requires only low cost maintenance items such as light bulb changes.
-Delivery of a retired operative microscope to a competent neurosurgeon in a developing country can revolutionize his medical practice.
+Delivery of a retired operative microscope to a competent neurosurgeon in a developing country can revolutionize their medical practice.

 The equipment-plus-training model has been refined during the building of micro-neurosurgical services in the Department of Neurosurgery at Hue University of Medicine and Pharmacy, Hue, Vietnam.
 Hue has the only teaching center for central Vietnam and provides region-wide care for approximately 20,000,000 people.